tissatussa/RBevalgraph/README.md

 ---

+## About MultiPV

+### What it is

+Normally a chess engine looks for **one** best move and reports one main line, its *principal variation* (PV).
+With the UCI option **MultiPV** set to N, the engine reports the **N best moves**, each with its own line and its own evaluation, at every depth.
+RBevalgraph draws one coloured line for each of them.

+### What it costs

+In general, an engine does this by searching its best move first, then searching again with that move excluded to find the second best, and so on.
+How exactly depends on the engine, but each extra line costs a good part of an extra search.
+So in the same time, a higher MultiPV reaches a **lower depth**.
+You can see this for yourself in RBevalgraph: run the same position for the same time with MultiPV 1 and with MultiPV 8, and compare the depth on the right end of the axis.

+### Playing: leave it at 1

+For games, MultiPV belongs at 1.
+Time spent on the second, third and further moves is time not spent on the move the engine will actually play, so the chosen move gets weaker.
+Stockfish's own documentation gives exactly this advice, and it applies to engines in general.
+So in a GUI such as CuteChess, which can set MultiPV for an engine, keep it at 1 for matches and tournaments.

+MultiPV also does not show how the engine "thinks" during a game.
+With MultiPV 1, the engine only needs to prove that other moves are **worse** than its best one; it never works out how much worse.
+The exact values of lines 2 to N are extra work that only happens in MultiPV mode.

+### Analysing: what MultiPV is for

+For analysis, MultiPV is the tool: it shows which moves were candidates, how close they were, and how that changed with depth — which is exactly what RBevalgraph plots.

+**MultiPV can find moves that MultiPV 1 misses.** Modern engines spend little effort on moves that look bad early on: they are searched less deep than the main line, or cut off entirely.
+That is a big part of their strength, but it can hide a move whose value only shows at high depth, such as a sacrifice that first loses material.
+With MultiPV N, the N best moves are each searched as a main line, at full depth.
+A "puzzle move" that looks like the 7th best at low depth gets that full treatment only if MultiPV is 7 or more — and then it may climb to first place, where with MultiPV 1 it would never have been looked at closely.
+That is why a solution sometimes only appears with MultiPV 10 or higher.
+How strong this effect is differs per engine, and it is not guaranteed.

+**How far to trust lines 2 to N.** Line 1 is a normal search, only less deep than it would be in the same time with MultiPV 1.
+The other lines are searched with the knowledge gathered for the lines before them, and engines implement this with different care.
+Some report lines that are not in value order — example 2 in [examples/](examples/) shows this — and some are less precise for the lower lines.
+RBevalgraph always ranks by value, whatever the engine's own numbering.

+### Choosing a value in RBevalgraph

+- **3 to 6** gives a readable overview of the main candidates.
+- **8 to 12** for puzzles and sharp positions, with more time to make up for the lower depth.
+- To see how a particular move ranks, MultiPV must be at least its rank; moves that fall out of the list are shown thinner below the separator in the key column.
+- To compare engines, give them the same MultiPV, time, Hash and Threads.
+- With more than one thread, a search is not exactly repeatable: two runs of the same setup can differ a little.

+---

 ## Reading the graph

 - **Horizontal axis:** search depth.
 Under the axis, the elapsed seconds at each depth (`< elapsed seconds >`), and a countdown while the search runs.